Keerthivasan13/Reward-Point-Coins/README.md

 # Reward-Point-Coins
- Reward Point Coins - An improved way of Loyalty system for Visa using Blockchain for decentralized, fast and secure transactions.
+ Reward Point Coins - An advanced Loyalty systems for Visa Inc, using Blockchain for decentralized, fast and secure transactions.

 Rewards Point Coin (RPC) – available everywhere for everything!
 •         Reward points should be universal